tushev/aojdk-updatewatcher/README.md

 * `[optional]` Add other directories with AdoptOpenJDK installations.
 This may be **JAVA_HOME** environment variable _(queried at the time of each app launch)_ or other **custom directories** *(for instance, with releases extracted from ZIP files; please keep in mind that you have to update path manually if it changes)*.
 ![Buttons](/docs/config_lower_buttons.png?raw=true)
 * `[optional, power users only]` For manually added installations, adjust **API/Major version**, **API/Type** and other parameters.
 If not sure, leave default values.
-* If you don't have any JDKs/JREs installed, click on **Download and install new instance from the web** and the app will download and install them for you.
+* If you don't have any JDKs/JREs installed, click on **Download and install new instance from the web** and the app will download and install them for you:
 ![First Run](/docs/first_run.png?raw=true)
 ![Download and install new instance from the web](/docs/download_new_1.png?raw=true)